JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 dual-control audit record, and notify the merchant.
 An `Allow` whose obligations are ignored is a worse outcome than a `Deny`, because it looks accountable and is not.

+`context.incident_id` has to be built server-side from a validated incident record, exactly like the approvals above.
+The policy only checks that the value is non-empty, so if a client can put a string there, every support account holds a permanent break-glass key and the audit trail fills up with incident IDs that never existed.
+Resolve the incident before authorizing, reject the request when it is unknown or already closed, and pass in what the server resolved rather than what the caller sent.

 Keep break-glass a separate, narrow policy rather than a relaxation of the normal one.
 It is the policy an auditor will ask about first, and it is far easier to answer when it stands alone with a single `@id`, its own conditions, and its own annotations.